Indicators of Sustainable Development

 - Indicator A46: Percent of DOB removed

-- Defined as average fraction of BOD removed in major wastewater receiving
+- Defined as average fraction of BOD removed in major wastewater receiving bodies

 - Indicator A47: Cost of wastewater treatment